 In 1934, Goodrich published his “Studies of the Gastropod Family Pleuroceridae I,” in which he synonymized all these forms as subspecies under L. geniculata .
 He just did it, at the top of the section, without making any sort of declaration, or using any form of the noun “synonym,” as though his unique insight were already an article of established malacological doctrine .
 He then meticulously documented, town to town and bridge to bridge down the length of the Duck, the gradual transition of the three subspecies from one form to the next.

 Even to me, his latter-day apostle, Goodrich’s 1934 intuition about the plasticity of shell phenotype in freshwater gastropods was startlingly profound.
 His “Studies in the Gastropod Family Pleuroceridae” series inspired me to coin the term “Goodrichian taxon shift” in his honor in 2007, subsequently generalized to cryptic phenotypic plasticity (CPP) by Dillon, Jacquemin and Pyron in 2013 .

-So in 1940, Goodrich reviewed the taxonomy of the pleurocerid fauna of the Ohio River drainage in its entirety, not just the Lithasia of the Duck River but all species in all seven genera in a vast region touching 14 states .
-And this is the range he gave for Lithasia geniculata pinguis: “Caney Fork and branches; Duck River, Coffee County, Tennessee.”
-That range was transferred verbatim by Burch onto page 160 of his North American Freshwater Snails and entered the gospel.
+So, six years later, Goodrich published a paper reviewing the taxonomy and distribution of the pleurocerid fauna of the Ohio River drainage in its entirety, not just the Lithasia of the Duck River but all species in all seven genera in a vast region touching 14 states .
+And the only other population of Lithasia geniculata pinguis of which he was aware inhabited the Caney/Collins drainage of the Cumberland River, the headwaters of which interdigitate with the Duck immediately to the east, in the vicinity of McMinnville.

 |Minton & Lydeard Figure 3, modified.|